mpaldridge/guardian-100-novels/README.md

 ## PS

-If you're interested, the following books just missed out on the list, begin joint 102nd, after A Portrait of the Artist as a Young Man by James Joyce:
+If you're interested, the following books just missed out on the list, being joint 102nd, after A Portrait of the Artist as a Young Man by James Joyce:

 * Love in the Time of Cholera by Gabriel García Márquez
 * The Years by Annie Ernaux